clamytoe/kitchenware_classifier/README.md

 ## Docker image

-If you would rather run this as a docker container you can simply download an already compiled version from Docker Hub: Kitchenware Classifier
+If you would rather not have to download this repo, create an environmet, download the dataset, etc, you can run this as a docker container.
+Simply download an already compiled version from [Docker Hub](https://hub.docker.com): [Kitchenware Classifier](https://hub.docker.com/r/clamytoe/kitchenware-clf)

 ```zsh
 (kwc) ➜ docker pull clamytoe/kitchenware-clf